TooTurntTony: Social media career

 Dawson began his career as a duck-rancher, where he would make role-playing videos with ducks in efforts to increase awareness of wetland conservation.
 Later, he began incorporating various family members such as his mother, father, and sister (later collectively dubbed the "TooTurntFamily") into social experiments and other comedic content.

 Dawson was named a Top 50 Creator of 2023 by Forbes.
 At that time, Dawson had 25 million followers total from TikTok, YouTube, and OnlyFans and estimated annual earnings of $2.9 million.
 By August 2024, Dawson had more than 20 million followers on TikTok alone.
 His skits and other content have appeared on media outlets such as Univision, Business Insider, and USA Today.
 Among the most notable of videos include a series related to Jeffrey Dahmer which amassed over 50 million views.
 In November 2024, Dawson saved one of his friends from an alligator attack, garnering attention of the media.

 Tony is signed to Creative Artists Agency for representation in all categories.

 Other ventures

 In 2023, Dawson released an alcoholic iced tea known as "Too Turnt Tea" in collaboration with NOCA Beverages.
 He sold more than a million 12-packs in a year.
-Dawson is a lead character in Skinwalker Island, a horror film that takes place in Florida and is scheduled to be released in 2025.
+Dawson is a lead character in Skinwalker Island, a horror film that takes place in Florida, released in 2025.